Face masks amid the art: New York City’s museums to reopen | Federal News Network

 The Corona neighborhood in Queens was one the hardest-hit sections of the hardest-hit city.
 Yet it is home to a museum not built for pandemics — the hands-on, highly interactive New York Hall of Science.

-The Hall prides itself on being a place where children engage with the exhibits — controlling mock space rovers, exploring digital environments and experimenting with circuits.
-It is not willing to change its goals and go touchless or remove exhibitions.
+The Hall prides itself on being a place where children engage with the exhibits and it is not willing to change its goals and go touchless or remove exhibitions.
 It hopes to reopen next spring.

 “We’re not going to back off of our core approach and core methodology,” said Margaret Honey, president and CEO.
-“We believe that the world will return to doing those kinds of activities when it’s safe to do so.
-And when it’s safe to do so is really going to depend on vaccines and treatments.
-And, of course, a willing public.”
+“We believe that the world will return to doing those kinds of activities when it’s safe to do so.”

-Though the doors are closed, the Hall hasn’t been silent.
-It’s helped donate thousands of meals, turned a parking lot into a drive-in movie theater, encouraged research and hosted a mobile testing site on campus.

-Like many museums, it has put many new resources and access to its offerings online, accelerating a pre-pandemic trend.

 Over in Manhattan, the silent T. Rex at the Natural History museum may actually put the pandemic into perspective.
 It reminds visitors they are part of a churning evolution.